jahid-github/SQL/code.md

 WHERE p.StandardCost = 0;
 */

+-- # Drop the table if needed:

 -- Drop the destination table
 DROP TABLE TEST_DB.test_schema.ProductAdvWDB2014;

+-- # Insert Data from One Table to Another

 -- Insert into an existing table from another
 INSERT INTO TEST_DB.test_schema.Product_1